 This attribute of impartiality like so many of God's virtues is enjoined on all believers in an emphatic manner.
-The practice of partiality among believers belies the character of God who is impartial and who commands the same of His people.
+The practice of partiality among believers belies the character of God who is impartial and who commands the same of His people and most importantly leaders and judges observe this teaching of God.